-- Provide people with required resources, training & authority to act with accountability.
+- Provide people with required resources, training and authority to act with accountability.

-- Inspire, encourage & recognize the contribution of people.
+- Inspire, encourage and recognize the contribution of people.

 - Successful organizations have an ongoing focus on improvement.

-- Improved process performance, organizational capability & customer satisfaction.
+- Improved process performance, organizational capability and customer satisfaction.

-- Enhanced focus on root cause investigation & determination, followed by prevention & corrective actions.
+- Enhanced focus on root cause investigation and determination, followed by prevention and corrective actions.

-- Enhanced ability to anticipate & react to internal & external risks & opportunities.
+- Enhanced ability to anticipate and react to internal and external risks and opportunities.

 - Enhanced drive for innovation.